Resetting in Stochastic Optimal Control

-In this report, we combine the notions of stochastic resetting and optimal control into \emph{resetting optimal control}, which provides a natural framework to operate systems through stochastic restarts.
-To model such policies, we exchange the control force $\bm{u}(\bm{x},t)$ for a resetting rate $r(\bm{x},t)$.
+In this paper, we combine the notions of stochastic resetting and optimal control into \emph{resetting optimal control}, which provides a natural framework to operate systems through stochastic restarts.
+Our goal is not to provide an accurate description of a specific system, but rather to consider a minimal model to explore resetting in optimal control.
+To model resetting policies, we exchange the control force $\bm{u}(\bm{x},t)$ for a resetting rate $r(\bm{x},t)$.
 In a small time interval $dt$, the state of the system is reset to a predefined location $\bm{x}_{\text{res}}$ with probability $p=r({\bm x},t)dt$ and evolves freely otherwise.
 In sum, the dynamical system evolves according to

 where the subscript ``res'' in $\bm{x}_{\text{res}}$ stands for ``resetting location''.
 Similarly to the HJB framework, we aim at finding the optimal resetting rate $r$, as a function of $\bm{x}$ and $t$, that balances the trade-off between high rewards, measured over time by the function $R(\bm{x},t)$, and low operating costs, which depend on $r(\bm{x},t)$.
 To mathematically pose the optimization problem, we naturally extend the HJB paradigm and define the following payoff functional